 |London||7 AM||4 PM|

 With market participants actively engaging the forex from nearly every locale and time zone on the planet, trading opportunities can be found around the clock.
 Even if a substantial portion of your day is tied up with work responsibilities, it is still possible to trade the forex.
+A few ways that people accomplish this task is by automating a trading system, engaging in social trading or working with a full-service broker.

 Favourable Market Conditions: Liquidity And Opportunity

 Forex access is technically available on a 24/5 basis, but there are specific times and products that are conducive to profitable trading.
 Typically, traders prefer to enter and exit the market during periods of robust participation and market liquidity.
 Increased liquidity provides the pricing volatility and market efficiency necessary for the creation of optimal trading opportunities.
+When it comes to intraday and day trading, volatility and liquidity are premium market attributes.

 Liquidity is an important factor in regards to minimising both slippage and the bid/ask spread.
 Without adequate volume or participation, having an order filled at a desirable price becomes a formidable task.
 Thinly traded markets often have considerable spreads, which also contribute to higher costs associated with market entry and exit.